Canardoux/flutter_sound/doc/README.md

 {% include image.html file="banner.png"  caption="The Flutter Sound Project" %}

 ![pub version](https://img.shields.io/pub/v/flutter_sound.svg?style=flat-square)
+{% include tip.html content="
+This is the MPL branch of Flutter Sound.
+If you are developing a GPL App, you probably want to consider using the [GPL τ Sound 9.0](https://tau10.canardoux.xyz/readme.html) fork, because it has (or will have) several great enhancements :

+- A new cleaner API
+- Better Web Support
+- A port to React Native (later)
+- A port to Microsoft Blazor (later)
+- A new class which will implement Audio Graphs (later)
+- Better PCM support
+- ... and soon perhaps other fantastic things 😉" %}

 Flutter Sound is a set of libraries which deal with audio :

-* A player for audio playback
+- A player for audio playback
-* A recorder for recording audio
+- A recorder for recording audio
-* Several utilities to handle audio files
+- Several utilities to handle audio files

 ![Demo](https://user-images.githubusercontent.com/27461460/77531555-77c9ec00-6ed6-11ea-9813-320f943b08cc.gif)